The Hidden Benefits of Blogging: Beyond the Likes and Shares

 2. I do not have spare time!

-Now take a moment to think about how you get most of your daily dose of News about the world around you :
+Take a moment to think about how you get most of your daily dose of NewsĀ :

 – a quick peek into the website of your preferred publication

-– a squint into the false “breaking news” clip as you sip your coffee
+– a squint into the false “breaking news!” scroll as you sip your coffee

 – a passing glance at the shallow newspaper in the subway or in the loo

-– a distracted browse on your phone during your limited downtime in the day = in the loo?
+– a distracted browse on your phone during your limited downtime in the day = in the loo again isn’t it ?

-How many of these insipid vapid squirts registered with you ?
-How many stories in the last 100 days really stayed with you and that you could effortlessly recount to your friends, in this era of blaring headlines, instant analysis, and perishable sound bites.?
-I am going to wager the number is a fraction of the total news crisps you munch everyday and equally hazardous to your health.
+How many of these insipid squirts registered with you ?
+How many stories in the last 100 days really stayed with you that you could effortlessly recount to your friends?
+I am going to bet the number is a fraction of the total news crisps you munch everyday.
+And equally hazardous to your health.

-Most news clips on TV, the newspaper or in the app you read barely skims the news and abjectly fails at educating you on all the many angles and players in a story.
+Most news clips on TV, the newspaper or in the app you read barely skims the news and abjectly fails at educating you on all the many angles and players in a developing story.
 You are the guy trying to tell time when all he can see it the Seconds needle.
 A news clip seen here, a clip read there, in the heat of the news cycle about an issue is like trying to understand the Mona Lisa with your nose 1mm away from it at the bottom corner.
-To really understand the painting you need to slowly step back and observe it from a decent distance.

 All this above slowly percolated into my ADHD riddled head over the course of 2015 and so one of my 2016 new year resolutions was that I would read 100 Longform articles in 2016.